-- Readings undergraduate students are required to read at least three readings per week; graduate students, more! - 10% for class participation.
+- Readings undergraduate students are required to read at least four readings per week; graduate students, all! - 10% for class participation.
 This evaluation will be based upon both the degree of participation in class discussions (5%) as well as the quality of participation (5%) the latter indicated by evidence of whether students have done their readings.
 Although the formal reading for the course takes place during the first eight weeks of the course, the participation mark will be based on participation (and attendance!) throughout the whole course. - 15% for up to three in-class oral presentations of articles on the reading list (the number will depend upon the size of the class).
-The presentation should be 10 minutes in length (no longer!) and follow the following format rigorously: (i) present the analytical question that the article is asking and the thesis that the article proposes, and (ii) provide a well-organized summary of the argumentation used to support the thesis (the bulk of the presentation). - 15% for three thematic analytical article summaries (3 pages double spaced, 11 point font) 5% each: - Undergraduate Students are required to write three thematic analytical summaries.
+The presentation should be 10 minutes in length (no longer!) and follow the following format rigorously: (i) present the analytical question that the article is asking and the thesis that the article proposes work on this to make sure you have it right!; and (ii) provide a well-organized summary of the argumentation used to support the thesis (the bulk of the presentation). - 15% for three thematic analytical article summaries (3 pages double spaced, 11 point font) 5% each: - Undergraduate Students are required to write three thematic analytical summaries.
 Each summary to be based upon TWO articles in any given week between week 2 and week 6 must focus on common analytical themes that cross-cut these articles.
 Each analytical summary assignment is due one week after the readings have been discussed in class. - Graduate Students are also required write three analytical summaries.
 Each summary to be based upon THREE articles in any given week between week 2 and week 6 must focus on the common analytical themes that cross-cut these articles.
-Each analytical summary assignment is due one week after the readings have been discussed in class. - 20% for a 5 page/12 pt font short paper on social movement theory, due on November 15th (in class and/or via email by the start of the class).
+Each analytical summary assignment is due one week after the readings have been discussed in class. - 20% for a 5 page/12 pt font short paper on social movement theory, due on Monday, November 10th (via email) - after your reading week.
 Students are asked to answer the following: